Crikvenica seafront promenade and beach on the Kvarner Riviera

 November-March

-Crikvenica is quiet in winter but retains its charm.
-The Bura wind can blow cold from the mountains, but mild days are common — ideal for long walks along the empty promenade.
+Crikvenica is quiet in winter but keeps its charm.
+The bura can blow cold from the mountains, yet mild days are common.

 • Very affordable rates